henrywho16/CISC867_Project/README.md

 The source code for the paper can be found in this https://github.com/idiap/hypaobp

 My code is entirely based on the author's source code.
-The original project has a specific set of required enviorment.
-After setting up the basecode.
+The original project has a specific set of operating enviorment.
+During the enviorment setup process, the original environment setup file: spec-file.txt is not working.
+Seems like packages with .conda extension are repalced with .tar.bz2 in the repo.anaconda.com.
+Use my spec-file-update.txt to create an environment

+After setting up the environment.

 Put my fast_runner to the root folder, it should work!